axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 Axon.ivy Portal.
 Please refer to :ref:`full-process-list` for more detail information.

-If there is a red warning icon on the right side of process, it indicates that this process link is changed and your favorite process can be incorrect.
+If there is a red warning icon on the right side of process, it indicates that this process link is changed and your favorite process cannot work.

 |broken-link-process|